EffiSciencesResearch/hackathon42/README.md

 - We check the code:
     - The training of a dataset must not use the other datasets
     - Do not use a pretrained model
-    - It is not allowed to use the crop function
     - It is allowed to look at the target set, but not allowed to classify by hand

 ## Installation